robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 It is important to understand that Ukrainian, like Russian, Winter is extremely rigid compared with those of many other geographical location experiments.
 Keeping a siege to a largely and relatively densely inhabited city like Kyiv can cause a huge loss of military or civilians, depending how fast and brutal is the siege and related conquest of the city.

 Considering that Russian people perceive Ukrainian people as peers in culture and in 2017, the vice versa was still largely common, the idea of many deaths among civilians was unacceptable as much as too large military losses.
-Under this pont of view an apparently solid promise to sign a peace agreement within the nearly coming G20 meeting was very appealing, not only for Kyiv but also for Russia.
+Under this point of view an apparently solid promise to sign a peace agreement within the nearly coming G20 meeting was very appealing, not only for Kyiv but also for Russia.

 Despite all of these, Russia kept their position in the Ukraine war.
 Despite after elections Trump radically changed foreign policy, deeply changed the Biden administration, and cut down the US foreign aid program doomed to die from the propaganda and false fact-checking machines, the political heritage of the Biden administration in Europe and UK were still supporting Zelensky and his laundering machine war.